 The CE Shop course final examination must be proctored at an ADRE approved real estate school, college or university.
 To learn more about proctoring, Arizona-specific instructions, and to see a list of proctoring locations in Arizona, please see our proctoring information page.

 Obtain required documents.

-Fingerprint Clearance Card - The Fingerprint Clearance Card is issued by Arizona Department of Public Safety.
-The application packet of information may be obtained from DPS or the real estate schools.
-The process for obtaining the Fingerprint Clearance Card may take as long as eight – ten weeks.
+Fingerprint Clearance Card - The Fingerprint Clearance Card is issued by the Arizona Department of Public Safety.
+The application packet of information may be obtained from DPS.
+The process for obtaining the Fingerprint Clearance Card may take as long as eight to ten weeks.
 See more information about the Fingerprint Clearance Card here.

 Disclosure Document Checklist (LI-400) - When applying for an original license and disclosing a criminal conviction, adverse civil judgment, or denial of or discipline against a professional or occupational license on the Disclosure Document Checklist Form (LI-400), additional documents and information identified on must be provided.

 Schedule and pass the Arizona Real Estate exam.

 Contact Pearson VUE at www.pearsonvue.com to schedule the state and national examinations.
 Be prepared to provide to the exam administrator two forms of current signature identification, including one government-issued I.D. with photo and the Salesperson Education Certificate for the 96 hours of schooling.
 There is also an examination fee.
 Fees are subject to change without notice.

 Do you need help passing your Arizona real estate exam?
 The CE Shop also offers comprehensive Exam Prep tailored to Arizona.
 If you have any additional questions, visit our Arizona real estate exam frequently asked questions page.